mmondics/aiops-z/README.md

 63. **Click the Robot Shop Microservices Business Application.**

-    Now we'll only see the pending actions that we're currently interested in.
+    Now we'll only see the pending actions that we're interested in.

 64. **Click the Pending Actions just to the right of the supply chain chart.**

     ![turbo-scaling-actions](images/turbo-scaling-actions.png)

-    As you can see, all of the actions here are related to the robot shop microservices.
-Some are related to CPU resizing, and some are related to memory resizing, but all of them want us to increase their allotted resources for the sake of application performance.
+    All the actions here are related to the robot shop microservices.
+Some are related to CPU resizing and some are related to memory resizing.
 Let's look at one for example.

-65. **Click the details button to far right of the action to drop down more details.
-Pick one that calls for both CPU and memory changes, like in the image below. `shipping` is usually a good one to look at.**
+65. **Click the details button to far right of the action to drop down more details. `shipping` is usually a good one to look at.**

     ![turbo-scaling-actions-2](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-scaling-actions-2.png)